 - For young people who are disconnected, this type of program could be the motivating factor for re-engaging in school. - For youth in high school or college, it is a great way to build their resumes with leadership experiences (and obtain college scholarships).
-It can also be the "foot in the door" for a paid position down the road.

-NYC has hundreds of free youth development, extracurricular, and community service programs.
-Use One Degree to search for programs in line with the young person's interests and qualifications.
+It can also be the "foot in the door" for a paid position down the road. - Joining the Fair Futures Youth Board counts as this type of career development experience! - NYC has hundreds of free youth development, extracurricular, and community service programs.